virgesmith/rust101/README.md

 ## Linked List

-A linked list implementation using algebraic enums, based on a codewars kata solution
+A linked list implementation using algebraic enums, based on a codewars kata solution.
+See [here](cons.rs).

 ## Vector